common-factor-io/selframe/README.md

-# 🧠 Mental Health Tracker
+# 🎯 Selframe

-An interactive web application for tracking mental health activities and visualizing their impact over time.
+Frame your mental health journey with intention.
+An interactive web application for tracking self-care activities and visualizing their impact over time.

 ## 🌟 Features